When a trucker is told there is 'no freight', can a load board make a difference?

 New subscribers get the first 30 Days FREE!

-Click this link to learn the difference between the features and costs of the Standard and Enhanced packages.
+Learn the difference between the features and costs of the Standard and Enhanced packages.
 (Note: The Enhanced package is the best value.)

-If you're a company driver whose Hours of Service are not being utilized as well as you would like, talk with your driver manager to see what can be done about it.
+Money saving tip: If you're a company driver whose Hours of Service are not being utilized as well as you would like, talk with your driver manager to see what can be done about it.

 If you have your computer with you on the road and you find an online load list with freight nearby, you can cite which list you accessed and ask why your trucking company doesn't have that freight in their system.